 4. Stop And Rest Really Often

-This seems obvious, but the kids need more water and more rest breaks that you might do normally.
+This seems obvious, but the kids need more water and more rest breaks than you might do normally.
 Being attuned to their needs and stopping sooner rather than later will help avoid tired kids.

 5. Incentives Are KING

-A sweet (or other incentive) can be a good way to keep motivation up.
+A sweet (or another incentive) can be a good way to keep motivation up.
 For example, we say you can have a jelly bean at the next yellow trail marker.
 Just finding the trail markers and having mini celebrations break up the walking a bit!

 6. Get Vocal

 Rhymes for littles and conversations for older kids can keep their mind off their legs and cover the distance easier.
-For older children, conversations about the terrain, vegetation, or anything that crosses their mind is a great way to have much needed quality time.
+For older children, conversations about the terrain, vegetation, or anything that crosses their mind is a great way to have much-needed quality time.